ESG-related Legislation and Administrative Arrangements

 -

-This link will open in a new windowSex Discrimination Ordinance (Cap.
+Sex Discrimination Ordinance (Cap.
 480)

 It is unlawful under this Ordinance to discriminate against a person on the ground of sex, marital status, pregnancy or breastfeeding in prescribed areas of activities. -

-This link will open in a new windowDisability Discrimination Ordinance (Cap.
+Disability Discrimination Ordinance (Cap.
 487)

 This Ordinance renders unlawful certain acts which discriminate against a person on the ground of disability when committed in prescribed areas of activities. -

-This link will open in a new windowFamily Status Discrimination Ordinance (Cap.
+Family Status Discrimination Ordinance (Cap.
 527)

 Under this Ordinance, it is unlawful to discriminate against a person on the ground of family status.
 "Family status" means the status of having a responsibility for the care of an immediate family member, and "immediate family member". -

-This link will open in a new windowRace Discrimination Ordinance (Cap.
+Race Discrimination Ordinance (Cap.
 602)

 This Ordinance protects people against discrimination, harassment, and vilification on the ground of their race.
 Victimisation is also unlawful under the Ordinance.
 "Race" means the race, colour, descent, national or ethnic origin of a person.